 Clinical site rotations are assigned to students by BCIT faculty.
 Although student input is used for site assignments, there is no guarantee that all learners will receive their preferred placements.

 Site assignments require that students travel and make arrangements for accommodation in out of town sites according to the length of each rotation.
-The duration of the clinical courses are two and three weeks (two courses) and 14 weeks (three courses).
+The duration of the clinical courses are two and three weeks (two courses) and 14 weeks (two courses) and 15 weeks (one course).
 Complete clinical schedules will be available to students three months prior to beginning the clinical year.

 The hospitals listed below will provide clinical placements: